More than five-twelfths of the zeros of $\zeta$ are on the critical line

 If necessary, then further pieces from \cite{krz02, sono} may be brought in.
-This would surely qualify as a painful calculation. \item[(5)] Is there a way to find a better expression (if possible a comfortable one such as \cite[Lemma 2.5.1]{cfkrs}) for the contour integrals that yield the logarithmic derivatives of $\zeta$?
-See for instance the end of $\mathsection$6.2.
+This would qualify as a painful calculation.
+Moreover, it would also be interesting to set $d=1$ and analyze how a large truncation of $\ell$ could yield terms from a higher degree $d \ge 2$.
+What would be a good balance between the degree $d$ and the truncation $\ell$? \item[(5)] Is there a way to find a better expression (if possible a comfortable one such as \cite[Lemma 2.5.1]{cfkrs}) for the contour integrals that yield the logarithmic derivatives of $\zeta$?
+See for instance the end of $\mathsection$6.2 and $\mathsection$7.1.
 Another way to re-write $\mathfrak{M}_{\alpha,\beta}$ in \eqref{generalintegrandM} is

 Some attempts to obtain a closed formula for this problem indicate that it is much too cumbersome and that the easiest way is to proceed with mathematical software. \item[(6)] In \cite{fengwu}, Feng and Wu used the $d=1$ version of a close variant of $\psi_d$ to show that infinitely often consecutive non-trivial zeros of the Riemann zeta-function differ by at least 2.7327 times the average spacing, and infinitely often they differ by at most 0.5154 times the average spacing, under RH.
 In other words, if